Skip to main content

 2025 Summer School Information and Timeline

-ALL Summer School Registration Forms will be posted in the grade level CVHS Counseling Google Classrooms for current CVHS or Rosemont students on Tuesday, February 11th
+ALL Summer School Registration Forms are posted in the grade level CVHS Counseling Google Classrooms for current CVHS or Rosemont students.

 If you are not a current Rosemont or CVHS student, you must complete the GUSD/CVHS enrollment process prior to registering for summer classes or for the 2025-26 school year.
 If you are applying for a permit to attend CVHS, your permit must be approved by GUSD Student Services before enrolling in any summer course.
 More information about enrollment, registration, and permits can be found on the 2025-26 Registration Information Page